Buffalo Roundup

 Multiple riding positions are open to the general public.
 Only one application per rider may be submitted, by email or mail.
 On the application you may indicate if you would like to ride with up to one other person.
 More than one application will void all applications.

-Custer State Park has had a long tradition of using private citizens to help with its annual buffalo roundup.
-The orientation and roundup will include two days of riding.
-Thursday's orientation ride allows riders to get oriented to the terrain and the buffalo.
-On Friday, we will drive the herd about 5 miles into the corrals.
+The required orientation and roundup will include two days of riding.
+Thursday's required orientation ride allows riders to get oriented to the terrain and the buffalo.
+On Friday, riders will drive the herd about 5 miles into the corrals.
 This is a high-profile public event, with as many as 20,000+ spectators present on Roundup morning.
+Riders are expected to maintain professionalism throughout the event.
+Riders will work in teams and take orders from their assigned team leader.

 Accomodations for the Roundup Riders at the park include: